egeozgul/Custom-3D-Software-Rendering-Engine/README.md

 -  **Bouyancy Estimation**: The bouyant forces under the boat is computed dynamically to compute the absolute torque and forces that orient and move the boat when wave hits.

 ## 🎯 How to Execute:
-- copy the exe folder to your computer
+- copy the executable folder to your computer
-- run the .exe
+- run the enginer.exe by double clicking on it